International Online Seminar On COVID-19 On June 05 - UrduPoint

 International Online Seminar On COVID-19 On June 05

-ISLAMABAD, (UrduPoint / Pakistan Point News - 3rd Jun, 2020 ):COMSTECH, the Ministerial Standing Committee on Scientific and Technological Cooperation of the OIC (Organization of Islamic Cooperation) will organize an International online seminar on "Pakistan Randomized and Observational Trial to Evaluate Coronavirus Treatment (PROTECT)" to be delivered by Prof. Dr. Ghazna Khalid Siddiqui on June 5.
+ISLAMABAD, (UrduPoint / Pakistan Point News - 4th Jun, 2020 ):COMSTECH, the Ministerial Standing Committee on Scientific and Technological Cooperation of the OIC (Organization of Islamic Cooperation) will organize an international online seminar on "Pakistan Randomized and Observational Trial to Evaluate Coronavirus Treatment (PROTECT)" to be delivered by Prof Dr Ghazna Khalid Siddiqui on June 5.

 This lecture is in continuation of a series of online lectures delivered by internationally acclaimed experts on COVID-19 and current health situation worldwide.